 Highlights from WWDC: Apple Keynote

 The 2018 WWDC Apple Developer Conference was held at the McEnery Convention Center in San Jose, CA from June 4-8th.
-We had a couple of our developers attend the conference – as we do every year.
+We had two our developers attend the conference—as we do every year.
 During this event, Apple revealed many exciting updates, during its Keynote on June 4, at 10 am (PST) such as:

 What was Float most excited about?
 Here are some of the highlights from the Keynote focusing on IOS 12 and its AR capabilities:

 IOS 12 is designed to specifically make your iPhone and iPad faster and more responsive.
 Apple will make things you do faster: like bringing up your camera, typing a message, or even launching your apps.
 The new iOS supports devices dating back to the iPad Air and iPhone 5s (allowing us to build great apps even for customers who haven’t bought the latest hardware!).

 Apple posted statistics saying that this software will improve the speed of the device up to: